Ouxsoft/phpmarkup/README.md

 ## Contributing
 PHPMarkup is an open source project.
 If you find a problem or want to discuss new features or improvements please create an issue, and/or if possible create a pull request.
-Contributing is made is with
-[phpmarkup-stack](https://github.com/Ouxsoft/phpmarkup-stack) a docker based development environment with test suite.
+Contributing is easy with [phpmarkup-stack](https://github.com/Ouxsoft/phpmarkup-stack) a docker based development environment with test suite.

 ## Acknowledgement
 Thanks to Matthew Heroux for leading the development of PHPMarkup.